adrianmnh/courses/_tabs/computervision.md

 Step 1:     smooth the histogram using 1x5 **median filter**

-Step 2:     x1 <- localte the 1st peak on the smoothed histogram
+Step 2:     x1 <- locate the 1st peak on the smoothed histogram

 Step 3:     x2 <- locate the 2nd peak on the smoothed histogram

-Step 4:     line <- determina the line between x1 and x2
+Step 4:     line <- determine the line between x1 and x2
 ```
 >why to **smooth Histogram?**